-The removal of all construction equipment, anchors and mooring buoys within 3 months after construction is completed would avoid snagging of trawl nets.
+The removal of all construction equipment, construction anchors and construction mooring buoys within 3 months after construction is completed would avoid snagging of trawl nets.

 The publication of the exact location and configuration of all seafloor modifications resulting from construction in enough detail would allow fishermen to avoid them.